National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Main responsibilities:

-Operate both manual and CNC machine tools, including milling machines, lathes, and grinders, as well as hand tools
+Operate both manual and CNC machine tools, including milling machines, lathes, grinders & hand tools.

 Use a wide variety of precision measuring instruments.